-In addition to these documents, the Management System (the set of quality, safety, security, and workplace health and safety procedures) is in force, consisting of other rules approved by the Chief Executive Officer or persons reporting to him.
+In addition to these documents, the Management System (the set of quality, safety, security, workplace health and safety and anti-corruption procedures) is in force, consisting of other rules approved by the Chief Executive Officer or persons reporting to him.

-The overall Management System, which is therefore composed of the various specific management systems, together with all the other documentation approved by the Board of Directors concerning procedures, policies and codes (such as the Code of Ethics, the Anti-Corruption Code and risk policies), in their capacity as internal regulatory instruments, must be considered an integral part of this Model.
+The overall Management System, which is therefore composed of the various specific management systems, together with all the other documentation approved by the Board of Directors concerning procedures, policies and codes (such as the Code of Ethics and risk policies), in their capacity as internal regulatory instruments, must be considered an integral part of this Model.

-1.5 Anti-Corruption Code
+1.5 Anti-corruption System